 - Tourist attractions

-People and businesses rely on POIs every day for a variety of reasons.
-Users of mobile devices rely on POIs to navigate their environment and find amenities and services in a particular location.
-While businesses can leverage point of interest data to deliver services, gain valuable market insights and make better data-driven decisions.
+People and businesses rely on POI data every day for a variety of reasons.
+Users of mobile devices rely on point of interest data to navigate their environment and find amenities and services in a particular location.
+While businesses can leverage POI data to deliver services, gain valuable market insights and make better data-driven decisions.

 Here are some common applications of point of interest data:

-- Developers & mobile users: With access to POI data, developers can create location-aware apps that provide users with instant, accurate and up-to-date location information.
+With access to POI databases, developers can create location-based applications that provide users with instant, accurate and up-to-date location information.
 Users can navigate traffic routes, find local landmarks, discover nearby restaurants and much more, all in real-time using a mobile app.

 In summary, point of interest data opens up endless opportunities to enrich decision-making and spatial analytics in a variety of different industries.
 In the following section we’ll explain how to find POI data using databases and POI data APIs.